message/iata/AE.md

 - passengers traveling to Abu Dhabi (AUH) with a tourist visa issued by Abu Dhabi;
 - passengers who are traveling to Abu Dhabi (AUH) and arriving from Australia, Azerbaijan, Bhutan, Brunei Darussalam, China (People's Rep.), Chinese Taipei, Cuba, Germany, Greenland, Hong Kong (SAR China), Iceland, Israel, Japan, Korea (Rep.), Kenya, Kyrgyzstan, Malta, Mauritius, Moldova (Rep.), Morocco, New Zealand, Portugal, Saudi Arabia, Singapore, Spain, Switzerland, USA or Uzbekistan with a pre-arranged visa issued by any emirate;
 - nationals of Indonesia traveling under the Safe Travel Corridor program.
 They must have an entry permit and a return ticket.
 2. Passengers who in the past 14 days have been in Bangladesh, Congo (Dem.
-Rep.), India, Nepal, Pakistan, Sri Lanka, Uganda or Zambia are not allowed to enter and transit.
+Rep.), India, Liberia, Namibia, Nepal, Pakistan, Sierra Leone, Sri Lanka, Uganda or Zambia are not allowed to enter and transit.
 - This does not apply to:
 - nationals of United Arab Emirates and their first degree family members;
 - passengers with a diplomatic or an official passport traveling on duty;